-There is currently amongst many self-described “conservative” and “Neo-Conservative” Catholics a modern view of the papacy that has taken affect amongst many individuals called ultramontanism which is at times called “papolatry.”
+There is currently amongst many self-described “conservative” and “Neo-Conservative” Catholics a modern view of the papacy that has taken effect amongst many individuals called ultramontanism which is at times called “papolatry.”
 This view of the papacy is basically the view that the pope can do no wrong.
 I would call this view of the papacy Machiavellian in nature.
 Namely that everything the pope does is par excellent and that we must rally behind everything a pope does or says.
-This type of view regarding the papacy furthermore holds that every statement or action that the pope does is the best course of action and that the Holy Spirit inspires everything the popes chooses to say and do.
+This type of view regarding the papacy furthermore holds that every statement or action that the pope does is the best course of action and that the Holy Spirit inspires everything the popes choose to say and do.
 Furthermore many who have this view of the papacy have a very flawed view regarding the teaching of papal infallibility, often claiming that many things that the pope says or does is infallible It is most definitely true that the pope exercises infallibility and that whenever the pope speaks, specifically in regards to faith and morality that he deserves our attention and respect.
 The ultramontane view of the papacy that many “conservative and neo-Catholic” individuals happen to hold is very different though than what the Church teaches and what the common belief amongst theologians is regarding papal infallibility.
-It is my most humble opinion that this view of the papacy is not only flawed, but furthermore it is quite harmful to one’s faith and is contrary to reality.
+It is my most humble opinion that this view of the papacy is not only flawed, but furthermore, it is quite harmful to one’s faith and is contrary to reality.

 The main problem with this ultramontane view of the papacy is that it does not have a good understanding of what the Church teaches regarding the papacy, specifically in regards to papal infallibility.
 It should be noted that in regards to the infallibility of the pope and the magisterium that there are three levels which comprise it: